Loading...

 1. Create a routine by heading to bed at the same time daily

 It is important that you keep a good sleep schedule.
-This will help the brain and your body getting used to this routine.
+This will help the brain and your body get used to this routine.

-On average, an adult should get 6-9 hours of sleep each night.
-Once you find out the best time for you to wake up in the morning, it will become easier to figure out at what time to go to bed every night.
+On average, adults should get 6-9 hours of sleep each night.
+Once you find out the best time to wake up in the morning, it will become easier to figure out when to go to bed every night.

 You should also focus on getting up at the same time every day.
 Even if you have a very bad night, you should not try to remedy this by sleeping late.
 It will only throw you off schedule and make it difficult to stick to any routines you have set.